practicalli/engineering-playbook/README.md

 * [Current Issues](https://github.com/practicalli/engineering-playbook/issues)
 * [Current pull requests](https://github.com/practicalli/engineering-playbook/pulls)

-By submitting content ideas and corrections you are agreeing they can be used in this workshop under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
-Attribution will be detailed via [GitHub contributors](https://github.com/practicalli/engineering-playbook/graphs/contributors).
+By submitting content ideas and corrections you are agreeing they can be used in any work by Practicalli under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
+Attribution will be detailed via [GitHub contributors](https://github.com/practicalli/practical.li/graphs/contributors).

 ## Sponsor Practicalli